 Teen Track workshops are designed specifically for students ages 13–18 and run concurrently with the main conference sessions.

-Designed for teen writers, this session introduces the building blocks of storytelling—character, plot, and conflict—while helping students turn ideas into written stories with confidence.
+Designed for teen writers, this session introduces the building blocks of storytelling, exploring plot and conflict—while helping students turn ideas into written stories with confidence.

 Join fellow writers for a weekend of craft, faith, and practical guidance from experienced authors, editors, and industry professionals.